Pepper-Mint747/multiplayer-pong-game/README.md

 ![pong2](https://i.ibb.co/kDRBXqs/pong2.png)

 ### Introduction
-This is the code repository for a for a multiplayer pong game built using NodeJs, ExpressJs, JavaScript and HTML The game is played in pairs, once one player joins it waits and automatically detects when a second player joins and assigns one of them as a referee to monitor and relay the scores and the ball position to the server
+This is the code repository for a for a multiplayer pong game built using NodeJs, ExpressJs, JavaScript and Socket.IO to give it real time capabilities
+The game is played in pairs, once one player joins it waits and automatically detects when a second player joins and assigns one of them as a referee to monitor and relay the scores and the ball position to the server